rbourgeois33/rbourgeois33.github.io/post1.md

 **The nature of the task of porting code to the GPU, especially when time is limited, often lead to small mistakes that can undermine performance.**

-The goal of this blogpost is to give you basic, easy tips to keep in mind when writing/porting your kernels, so that you get a *reasonable* performance.
+The goal of this blogpost is to give you basic, easy tips to keep in mind when writing / porting / first optimizing your kernels, so that you get a *reasonable* performance.

 By applying them, I was able to get:
 - A 40-50% speedup on a CFD [convection kernel](https://github.com/cea-trust-platform/trust-code/blob/509d09ae94bc5189131c6f160f1d42f6024cfa98/src/VEF/Operateurs/Op_Conv/Op_Conv_VEF_Face.cpp#L473) from TRUST (obtained on RTX A5000, RTX A6000 Ada and H100 GPUs). **Brace yourself**: this is a monstruous kernel.
 - A 20% speedup on a [MUSCL reconstruction kernel](https://github.com/Maison-de-la-Simulation/heraclespp/blob/54feb467f046cf21bdca5cfa679b453961ea8d7e/src/hydro/limited_linear_reconstruction.hpp#L54) from the radiative hydrodynamics code [heraclescpp](https://github.com/Maison-de-la-Simulation/heraclespp)
  - TODO: add ncu reports

 By *reasonable* I do not mean that you are getting *optimal* perfomance.
-In fact, I will not go over what I consider to be *advanced* optimization tricks such as the use of shared memory [link] or [vectorized operations](https://developer.nvidia.com/blog/cuda-pro-tip-increase-performance-with-vectorized-memory-access/).
-By *advanced*, I do not mean that these topics are especially difficult, but only that they require a significant design effort to be used effectively in a production context such as a CFD code like TRUST.
-In contrast, I believe that the tricks I will give to you in this blogpost are easy enought so that you can apply them straightforwardly while porting your code to the GPU in a time limited environement.
+In fact, I will not go over what I consider to be *advanced* optimization tricks such as the use of [shared memory](https://www.youtube.com/watch?v=A1EkI5t_CJI&t=5s) or [vectorized operations](https://developer.nvidia.com/blog/cuda-pro-tip-increase-performance-with-vectorized-memory-access/).
+By *advanced*, I do not mean that these topics are especially difficult or out of reach, but only that they require a significant design effort to be used effectively in a production context such as a CFD code like TRUST.
+In contrast, I believe that the tricks I will give to you in this blogpost are easy enought so that you can and should apply them straightforwardly while porting your code to the GPU in a time limited environement.

 ## Disclaimer & Requirements
 ### Disclaimers

-I am not an expert, if you think I wrote something that is wrong, please let me know !
+If you think I wrote something that is wrong, please let me know !

 I am running my performance tests on Nvidia GPUs, just because they are more easily available to me, and that I am more familiar with the performance tools such as [nsight systems](https://developer.nvidia.com/nsight-systems) (nsys) and [nsight compute](https://developer.nvidia.com/nsight-compute) (ncu).
 However, note that AMD provides similar profilers, and that the advices that I give here are simple enought so that they apply for GPUs from both vendors.